-Although Qualitative Risk Management approach might be helpful at certain stages but every organization should adopt the Quantitative Risk Management approach.
+Although the Qualitative Risk Management approach might be helpful at certain stages, but every organization should adopt the Quantitative Risk Management approach.

-Quantitative risk measurements help organizations prioritize risks and risk mitigation investments by quantifying the impact a risk presents to an organization's operations, assets, and mission.
-Data and estimates are used to inform risk factors such as event frequency (likelihood) and event magnitude (impact), to obtain a range of probable loss exposure.
+Quantitative risk measurements help organizations prioritize risks and risk mitigation investments by quantifying the impact a risk presents on an organization's operations, assets, and mission.
+Data and estimates are used to